 - Utilize and apply a self-inventory tool of community participation

 - Identify next steps to increasing peer-supported community inclusion skills.

 Requirement: Participants need access to computers with internet access and video capabilities.
-Reading materials, online discussions, questions and life work assignments will be required throughout this course.
+Reading materials, questions and life work assignments will be required throughout this course.
 The online sessions need to be secured so arriving on-time is critical.
 Full participation is required for the full certificate at the end of the course.